-I.2.
-Structure of the MSSM: The minimal supersymmetric extension of the Standard Model (MSSM) consists of taking the fields of the two-Higgs-doublet extension of the Standard Model and adding the corresponding supersymmetric partners [4,17].
-The corresponding field content of the MSSM and their gauge quantum numbers are shown in Table 1.
-The electric charge $Q = T_3 + \frac{1}{2}Y$ is determined in terms of the third component of the weak isospin (T_3) and the U(1) hypercharge (Y).
-The gauge super-multiplets consist of the gluons and their gluino fermionic superpartners and the $SU(2) \times U(1)$ gauge bosons and their gaugino fermionic superpartners.
-The Higgs multiplets consist of two complex doublets of Higgs fields, their higgsino fermionic superpartners and the corresponding antiparticle fields.
-The matter super-multiplets consist of three generations of left-handed and right-handed quarks and lepton fields, their scalar superpartners (squark and slepton fields) and the corresponding antiparticle fields.
+The gauge super-multiplets consist of the gluons and their gluino fermionic superpartners, and the $SU(2) \times U(1)$ gauge bosons and their gaugino fermionic superpartners.
+The Higgs multiplets consist of two complex doublets of Higgs fields, their higgsino fermionic superpartners, and the corresponding antiparticle fields.
+The matter super-multiplets consist of three generations of left-handed and right-handed quarks and lepton fields, their scalar superpartners (squark and slepton fields), and the corresponding antiparticle fields.
 The enlarged Higgs sector of the MSSM constitutes the minimal structure needed to guarantee the cancellation of anomalies from the introduction of the higgsino superpartners.
-Moreover, without a second Higgs doublet, one cannot generate mass for both "up"-type and "down"-type quarks (and charged leptons) in a way consistent with the supersymmetry [18-20].
-The (renormalizable) MSSM Lagrangian is then constructed by including all possible interaction terms (of dimension four or less) that satisfy the spacetime supersymmetry algebra, $SU(3) \times SU(2) \times U(1)$ gauge invariance and B-L conservation (B =baryon number and L =lepton number).
-Finally, the most general soft-supersymmetry-breaking terms are added [10].
+Moreover, without a second Higgs doublet, one cannot generate mass for both "up"-type and "down"-type quarks (and charged leptons) in a way consistent with the supersymmetry [21-23].

+A general supersymmetric Lagrangian is determined by three functions of the superfields (composed of the fields of the super-multiplets): the superpotential, the Kähler potential, and the gauge kinetic-energy function [5].
+For renormalizable globally supersymmetric theories, minimal forms for the latter two functions are required in order to generate minimal (canonical) kinetic energy terms for all the fields.
+A renormalizable superpotential, which is at most cubic in the superfields, yields supersymmetric Yukawa couplings and mass terms.
+A combination of gauge invariance and supersymmetry produces couplings of gaugino fields to matter (or Higgs) fields and their corresponding superpartners.
+The (renormalizable) MSSM Lagrangian is then constructed by including all possible supersymmetric interaction terms (of dimension four or less) that satisfy $SU(3) \times SU(2) \times U(1)$ gauge invariance and B-Lconservation (B =baryon number and L =lepton number).
+Finally, the most general soft-supersymmetry-breaking terms are added [11,12,24].
 To generate nonzero neutrino masses, extra structure is needed as discussed in section I.8.

 I.2.1.
-Constraints on supersymmetric parameters: If supersymmetry is associated with the origin of the electroweak scale, then the mass parameters introduced by the soft-supersymmetry-breaking must be generally of order 1 TeV or below [21] (although models have been proposed in which some supersymmetric particle masses can be larger, in the range of 1-10 TeV [22]).
-Some lower bounds on these parameters exist due to the absence of supersymmetric-particle production at current accelerators [23].
-Additional constraints arise from limits on the contributions of virtual supersymmetric particle exchange to a variety of Standard Model processes [24,25].
+Constraints on supersymmetric parameters: If supersymmetry is associated with the origin of the electroweak scale, then the mass parameters introduced by the soft-supersymmetry-breaking must be generally on the order of 1 TeV or below [25] (although models have been proposed in which some supersymmetric particle masses can be larger, in the range of 1-10 TeV [26]).
+Some lower bounds on these parameters exist due to the absence of supersymmetric-particle production at current accelerators [27].
+Additional constraints arise from limits on the contributions of virtual supersymmetric particle exchange to a variety of Standard Model processes [28,29].

-For example, the Standard Model global fit to precision electroweak data is quite good [26].
-If all supersymmetric particle masses are significantly heavier than m_Z (in practice, masses greater than 300 GeV are sufficient [27]), then the effects of the supersymmetric particles decouple in loop-corrections to electroweak observables [28].
-In this case, the Standard Model global fit to precision data and the corresponding MSSM fit yield similar results.
-On the other hand, regions of parameter space with light supersymmetric particle masses (just above the present day experimental limits) can in some cases generate significant one-loop corrections, resulting in a slight improvement or worsening of the overall global fit to the electroweak data depending on the choice of the MSSM parameters [29].
-Thus, the precision electroweak data provide some constraints on the magnitude of the soft-supersymmetry-breaking terms.
+For example, the Standard Model global fit to precision electroweak data is quite good [30].
+If all supersymmetric particle masses are significantly heavier than m_Z (in practice, masses greater than 300 GeV are sufficient [31]), then the effects of the supersymmetric particles decouple in loop corrections to electroweak observables [32].
+In this case, the Standard Model global fit to precision data, and the corresponding MSSM fit yield similar results.
+On the other hand, regions of parameter space with light supersymmetric particle masses (just above the present day experimental limits) can in some cases generate significant one-loop corrections, resulting in a slight improvement or worsening of the overall global fit to the electroweak data, depending on the choice of the MSSM parameters [33].
+Thus, the precision electroweak data provide some constraints on the magnitude of the soft-supersymmetrybreaking terms.